What is an Iced Caramel Macchiato?

 I can’t wait to show you how to put together this macchiato just like a barista.

-To make this Starbucks copycat iced caramel macchiato all you need are a few ingredients and a couple minutes.
+Just like making a regular Starbucks caramel macchiato, all you need for the iced version are a few ingredients and a couple minutes.

 First, I’ll show you exactly how Starbucks makes this iced espresso drink and then I’ll show you the measurements you need to make this beautifully layered drink right in your own kitchen.